FraunhoferIOSB/MIS/README.md

 The following use cases can be performed with the MIS.

-1. **Manual onboarding**
+1. **Manual capability registration**
-   - Onboarding of manufacturer information via factory connectors.
+   - Registration of manufacturer capability information via factory connectors.
-   - AI-based onboarding of manufacturer information, based on machine specifications.
+   - AI-based extraction of manufacturer capability information, based on machine specifications.
-2. **Automatic onboarding / crawling**
+2. **Automatic capability registration / crawling**
    - The manufacturers' production capabilities are automatically read out by querying the factory connectors.
 3. **Requesting manufacturer information**
    - Data consumer can use the MIS to query information such as production capabilities for a data provider.